Pap test: In transgender individuals

-Transgender women who have not had vaginoplasties are not at risk of developing cervical cancer because they do not have cervices.
-Transgender women who have had vaginoplasties and have a neo-cervix or neo-vagina have a small chance of developing cancer, according to the Canadian Cancer Society.
-Surgeons typically use penile skin to create the new vagina and cervix, which can contract HPV and lead to cancer.
-Therefore, routine cervical cancer screenings are recommended for transgender women with vaginoplasties.

-Transgender men are also at risk for HPV due to retention of the uterine cervix in the majority of individuals in this subgroup.
+Transgender men are also typically at risk for HPV due to retention of the uterine cervix in the majority of individuals in this subgroup.
 As such, professional guidelines recommend that transgender men be screened routinely for cervical cancer using methods such as Pap smear, identical to the recommendations for cisgender women.

-Many transgender men report barriers to receiving gender-affirming healthcare, including lack of insurance coverage and stigma/discrimination during clinical encounters, due to provider misconceptions regarding risk in this population for cervical cancer.
-As such, transgender men have lower rates of cervical cancer screening than cisgender women.
+However, transgender men have lower rates of cervical cancer screening than cisgender women.
+Many transgender men report barriers to receiving gender-affirming healthcare, including lack of insurance coverage and stigma/discrimination during clinical encounters, and may encounter provider misconceptions regarding risk in this population for cervical cancer.
 Pap smears may be presented to patients as non-gendered screening procedures for cancer rather than one specific for examination of the female reproductive organs.
 Pap smears may trigger gender dysphoria in patients and gender-neutral language can be used when explaining the pathogenesis of cancer due to infection, emphasizing the pervasiveness of HPV infection regardless of gender.

+Transgender women who have not had vaginoplasties are not at risk of developing cervical cancer because they do not have cervices.
+Transgender women who have had vaginoplasties and have a neo-cervix or neo-vagina have a small chance of developing cancer, according to the Canadian Cancer Society.
+Surgeons typically use penile skin to create the new vagina and cervix, which can contract HPV and lead to penile cancer, although it is considerably rarer than cervical cancer.
+Because the risk of this kind of cancer is so low, cervical cancer screening is not routinely offered for those with a neo-cervix.